Due to COVID-19, Blanton Forest is closed to the public until further notice.

 - Activities - hiking, birding, nature photography and research.

 Blanton Forest, Brigadoon, and Vernon-Douglas State Nature Preserves were recognized as being a part of the Old-Growth Forest Network in 2016.
-The Old-Growth Forest Network, a nationwide conservation organization, was created to identify a forest in each county which will remain in a natural condition and is open to the public.
+The Old-Growth Forest Network, a nationwide conservation organization, was created to identify a forest in each county which will remain in a natural condition.